The California Legislative Cycle

 How a Bill Becomes a Law

-A bill is introduced in either the Senate or the Assembly, and goes through the relevant policy committee(s), Appropriations Committee (if the bill incurs a cost beyond XXX) and then on to the Floor of the chamber of origin.
+A bill is introduced in either the Senate or the Assembly, and goes through the relevant Policy committee(s) (and the Appropriations Committee if the bill has fiscal impact) and then on to the Floor of the chamber of origin.
 Bills must pass through both chambers before going to the Governor’s desk, for either a signature or a veto.
 A veto can be overridden by a 2/3 vote in both chambers.

-The below infographic details the process that a bill must go through in order to become law.
+There are two options below for reviewing what a bill must go through in order to become law:

 What is the Budget Process, and how is it different from the legislative process?

 The process of creating California’s annual state budget lasts from January until June each year.
 The state budget outlines how the state’s General Fund will be spent on various programs and services, such as healthcare, schools and affordable housing.

 Requests for funding from California’s General Fund are made during the process of creating the state budget.
 These requests for funding from the state budget are known as “budget asks” (or “budget plays”).
 They differ from bills in that they are requests made to legislators by groups (like Housing California), as opposed to being written by legislators (like bills).
 Ultimately, however, the governor has the final say.

 Beginning in the Summer and continuing through the Fall, the Administration begins the budget process anew.